sh4ka/rustquant/src/content/blog/advanced-order-types-and-persistence.md

 ---
-title: "Advanced Order Types and Event Sourcing"
+title: "Advanced order types and event sourcing"
 description: "We extend our basic limit order book to support iceberg and stop-loss orders, and begin designing persistence via event sourcing to prepare the system for production-grade use."
 pubDate: "Aug 04 2025"
 mindmapBranch: "Components"